masx200/mvvm-reactive-view/README.md

 }
 ```

-If your CSS file starts with "_", CSS will use to-string-loader, such as:
+If your CSS file starts with "_", CSS will use `to-string-loader`, such as:

 ```js
 const css = require('./_index.css')